What is a breeding cooperative?

 Breeding Cooperatives with the FDC

-The Functional Dog Collaborative is actively working to set up multiple breeding cooperatives.
+Additionally, the Functional Dog Collaborative is actively working to set up new multiple breeding cooperatives.
 If you are interested in participating, contact us.
 Your cooperative will need:

 - Goals (“breeding good pets” or “breeding service dogs”)